Virginia Eviction Notices

 How to Evict a Tenant (Process)

 The landlord must serve the tenant with an eviction notice.
-If the tenant has failed to pay rent, they must receive a five (5) day notice to pay/quit.
-This notice allows the tenant five days to either pay the past due rent, or vacate the rental unit.
-If the tenant has committed a lease violation, they are required to be served with the 21/30 day notice to cure/quit.
-This notice gives the tenant 21 days to cure the violation(s), if they do not cure the violation(s) within the 21 day period, they must vacate the unit by the 30th day of the notice period.
-Month-to-month or “at-will” tenancies can be terminated for any reason, however the tenant must receive a minimum of 30 days notice.
+If the tenant has failed to pay rent, they must receive a Five (5) Day Notice to Pay or Quit.
+This notice allows the tenant five (5) days to either pay the past due rent or vacate the rental unit.
+If the tenant has committed a lease violation, they are required to be served with the Twenty-One/Thirty (21/30) Day Notice to Comply or Quit.
+This notice gives the tenant twenty-one (21) days to cure their lease violations.
+If the tenant does not comply with the notice within that period of time, they must vacate thirty (30) days from the date that the notice was served.
+In the event that the lease violation is “incurable” (i.e., serious damage has been done to the rental property), the tenant can be served an unconditional Thirty (30) Day Notice to Quit for Non-Compliance.
+If the tenant has engaged in criminal or illegal activities on the premises, the landlord may serve them with an Immediate Notice to Quit.
+Month-to-month or “at-will” tenancies can be terminated for any reason, however, the tenant must receive a minimum of thirty (30) days’ notice (Lease Termination Letter).